-Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
-That's because we must coordinate any other coverage you have with your benefits under our plan.
+Medicare requires us to collect information about any other medical or drug coverage you have so we can coordinate any other coverage with your benefits under our plan.
 This is called Coordination of Benefits.

-Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
-Please read over this information carefully.
-If it is correct, you don't need to do anything.
-If the information is incorrect, or if you have other coverage that is not listed, please call Customer Relations.
-You may need to give your plan member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.
+Once a year, we'll send you a letter that lists any other medical or drug coverage we know about.
+Read this information carefully.
+If it's correct, you don't need to do anything.
+If the information isn't correct, or if you have other coverage that's not listed, call Customer Relations at 1-800-660-4672 (TTY users call 711).
+You may need to give our plan member ID number to your other insurers (once you confirm their identity) so your bills are paid correctly and on time.

-When you have other insurance (like employer group health coverage), there are rules set by Medicare that decide whether our plan or your other insurance pays first.
-The insurance that pays first is called the primary payer and pays up to the limits of its coverage.
-The one that pays second, called the secondary payer, only pays if there are costs left uncovered by the primary coverage.
-The secondary payer may not pay all of the uncovered costs.
+When you have other insurance (like employer group health coverage), Medicare rules decide whether our plan or your other insurance pays first.
+The insurance that pays first (the primary payer) pays up to the limits of its coverage.
+The insurance that pays second (the secondary payer), only pays if there are costs left uncovered by the primary coverage.
+The secondary payer may not pay all the uncovered costs.
 If you have other insurance, tell your doctor, hospital, and pharmacy.